What Is a Data Breach and How/Why Do They Happen?

 How Does a Data Breach Occur?

 It may feel like cybercriminals continue coming up with fresh ways to steal information.
-They largely stay consistent year after year and accounted for 88% of breaches.
-How can this occur?
-Depending on the report, here is how.
+But the reality is that they largely stay consistent year after year and use the same methods accounted for 88% of breaches.

-- Physical Illness and reduction: A notebook left at a hotel lobby may result in a breach.
-More frequently, breaches involve newspaper documents.
+- Physical Illness and reduction: A notebook lost at a hotel lobby may result in a breach.
+More common, breaches involve newspaper documents.
 The reduction of physical assets could be accidental or deliberate.

 - Denial of support: All these attacks target systems and networks.
 Distributed denial of service attacks frequently targets large businesses.
 The cyberattacks flooding and overload methods, interrupting service.

 - Crimeware: Including various kinds of malware short for malicious software.
-For example, ransomware strikes hold computer files hostage.
+What is a crimeware data breach?
+For example, ransomware strikes holding computer files hostage.
 Attackers seek payment to divert them.

 - Charge card skimmers: Criminals can put a skimming device on a charge card reader to steal financial and personal info.
-Two popular goals: ATMs and gasoline pump terminals.
+Two popular locations they use are: ATMs and gasoline pump terminals.

-- Cyber-espionage: It is really a malicious email connected to state-affiliated celebrities.
+- Cyber-espionage: Works as an email connected to state-affiliated celebrities.
 The target is to pierce a method and steal data as time passes.
-Restaurants and tiny companies have seen improved assaults.
-This includes the accidental release or reduction of anything containing sensitive information.
+Restaurants and tiny companies have seen an improvement in assaults by being more vigilant about the accidental release or reduction of anything containing sensitive information.

-You are able to take action to strengthen your individual defenses against information breaches.
+Now that you know what a data breach is, you need to make sure you take action to strengthen your individual defenses against information breaches.
+Here are some basic practices:

 - Create powerful, secure passwords with uppercase and lowercase letters, non-sequential amounts, and unique character symbols.
 You may also find uncommon approaches for fostering password power.
 It helps minimize the harm in case one of your accounts is compromised.